MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-seis a TWN dígitos com ou sem um número de filial do estado do banco
+seis a dez dígitos com ou sem um número de filial do estado do banco

 ### <a name="pattern"></a>Padrão